Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #### Model the data {#model}

-While we will use the mlr3 framework here, again it is important to understand that there is no need to use one of these frameworks.
-You can call functions directly. mlr3 is descended from mlr, [@R-mlr] but is built on a more modern framework.
+While we will use the mlr3 framework here, it is essential to understand that there is no need to use one of these frameworks.
+You can call functions directly. mlr3 descends from mlr, [@R-mlr] but is built on a more modern framework.
 You'll want to begin by downloading the library and poking around in it ^[https://mlr3book.mlr-org.com/train-predict.html].

 ```r